-The standards and guidelines are developed by the College to set the minimum expectations and establish how occupational therapists should practice.
-They support professional practice by:
+The Regulator develops Standards and Guidelines to set the minimum expectations for how occupational therapists should practice.
+The Standards and Guidelines support professional practice by:

 Current practice standards and guidelines: